VitalPBX/vitalpbx_copy_recording_cdr_stats/README.md

 </pre>

 ## CDRs and Stats
 Sometimes the CDR volume is quite large and it is not possible to include it in the backup done through the GUI.
-In these cases it is recommended to copy the databases from the console as shown below.
+In these cases it is recommended to copy the databases from the console as shown below.<br>

-First we enter the server where the information is:
+First we enter the server where the information is:<br>
 Call CDRs
 <pre>
 mysqldump -u root asterisk > asterisk.sql